sparkfun/SparkFun_DataLogger/docs/supported_devices.md

 # DataLogger IoT Supported Devices

-The following table lists the devices/boards supported by the DataLogger IoT Boards, broken down by firmware version.
+The following lists the devices/boards supported by the DataLogger IoT boards.
+New drivers to support a device will be listed under the firmware version.